LoopKit/looptips/docs/how-to/low-treat.md

 ## How to Treat
 Overall, most people find that they can treat low blood glucose with fewer rescue carbohydrates than they previously used to.
 Since typically Loop will have been suspending your basal insulin before a low has been reached, you will typically have less IOB to overcome with carbohydrates.
 In other words, Loop takes some of the momentum out of an upcoming blood glucose dip...which also makes it easier to pull up from declining blood glucose.

-If you notice that your old way of treating low blood glucose is leading to rebound blood glucose greater than you expect/desire, eventually consider decrease the amount of carbohydrates you use to treat predicted/upcoming low blood glucose.
+If you notice that your old way of treating low blood glucose is leading to rebound blood glucose greater than you expect/desire, eventually consider decreasing the amount of carbohydrates you use to treat predicted/upcoming low blood glucose.

 ## Logging Low Treatments